-- Procedures like new or malloc allocate a block of memory and return a pointer to the block - We must now consider where this memory comes from and how the allocation (and the de-allocation) are managed.
+- Procedures like new or malloc allocate a block of memory and return a pointer to the block. - We must now consider where this memory comes from and how the allocation (and the de-allocation) are managed.

-- The blocks come from an area of unused memory known as the heap. - The size of the heap depends upon the amount of available memory, the size of the program and its static data. - In many cases, all unused memory is shared between the heap and the stack. - ◆ The stack grows downward from the top, - \bullet and the heap grows upward from the bottom. - If memory demands are so great that we run out of space, we get a heap-stack collision and the program crashes.
+- The blocks come from an area of unused memory known as the heap. - The size of the heap depends upon the amount of available memory, the size of the program and its static data. - In many cases, all unused memory is shared between the heap and the stack. - ◆ The stack grows downward from the top, - ◆ and the heap grows upward from the bottom. - If memory demands are so great that we run out of space, we get a heap-stack collision and the program crashes.

-- The run-time support software has access to the heap and has information about what parts of it are in use and what parts are available. - When a request for memory comes, it must somehow specify the amount of memory required. - There are a number of ways of managing the heap, and over the next few slides we will discuss one of them.
+- When a request for memory comes, it must somehow specify the amount of memory required. - There are a number of ways of managing the heap, and over the next few slides we will discuss one of them.